Cardiac Electrophysiological Study (EPS)

 EPS’s are always performed at a hospital.
 The procedure is performed on an x-ray table and the patient is usually sedated or has a general anaesthetic.
+In our practice, the vast majority of procedures are performed under general anaesthesia.
 Once the patient is asleep, a small puncture is made in the femoral vein which is a large vein situated in the groin.
 A tube is then placed in the vein and through this tube a number of plastic coated wires are advanced using x-ray control from the groin into the heart.
 Each of these wires, known as electrode catheters, contains small metal electrodes and these are used to record electrical signals from the heart to help diagnose abnormal heart rhythms.
 Since abnormal heart rhythms are caused by alteration on the flow of electrical currents in the heart, the doctor can use the signals recorded from these catheters to determine if an abnormal heart rhythm is present.
 If the abnormal heart rhythm occurs only now and again, it can usually be started using small pulses of electricity (this is known as pacing).
 At the end of the procedure the catheters are removed leaving one to four small incisions in the groin around 3-4 mm long each.
 Usually no stitches are inserted.
 It is necessary for the patient to remain in bed and not to move the legs for 4 hours after the procedure.

 Will there be discomfort after the procedure?